 Therefore they are located on the email network (In our case this is the Internet).

 If you have a Yahoo email account your mailbox will be on a Yahoo maintained email server located somewhere on the Internet.

 However just because your mailbox is on the Internet it doesn’t mean that your emails are.
+They may be stored on your computer?
 See Where are my emails stored.